 - Land use entitlement (if applicable).

-- Date the applicant intends to occupy the property as a PPR.
+- Date the applicant intends to occupy the property as a principal place of residence (PPR).

-You also need to submit these documents with your applicatoion:
+You also need to submit these documents with your application:

 - Original and completed transfer of land, or land use entitlement form.